Generate IQ Signals with a Function Generator

 2019-10-29 | 8 min read

-IQ signals is a form of modulated waveform that are used in many existing communication methods today.
-They are found in many industries such as mobile phones, radars, lasers, Wi-Fi networks, modems, navigation systems (GPS), RFID tags and satellite communications.
-The rapid advancement of technology demands for larger quantities of information to be transferred in a faster pace.
-Testing with simulated IQ signals is critical because designers face a continual bandwidth crunch in a spectrum filled with interference.
+IQ signals are a form of modulated waveforms that are used with many existing communication technologies today.
+IQ signals are used in mobile phones, radars, lasers, Wi-Fi networks, modems, navigation systems (GPS), RFID tags, and satellite communications.
+Large amounts of information must be transferred at a fast pace.
+Testing with simulated IQ signals helps designers anticipate device behavior in a spectrum filled with interference.

-Designers need to test to the limits of their designs to ensure real-world performance.
-To do this, they must first generate an ideal signal to test their design’s ideal performance.
-This means they must generate a high-quality, known good signal.
+Designers need to test the limits of their designs to ensure real-world performance.
+To do this, they must first generate an ideal signal to characterize their design’s ideal performance.
+An ideal signal is a high-quality, known good signal.

-Next, designers should add test their devices under non-ideal conditions.
-To do this, they add real-world, non-ideal characteristics to the signal to test the limitation of their designs.
+Designers must also test their devices under non-ideal conditions.
+To do this, they add real-world, non-ideal characteristics to the signal.
+This helps them test the limits of their designs.

-This blog will cover how to generate both ideal and non-ideal IQ signals.
-To do this, we’ll use the Keysight 33500B and 33600A Trueform Series waveform generators with the IQ Signal.
+This blog covers how to generate both ideal and non-ideal IQ signals.
+To do this, we will use the Keysight 33500B and 33600A Trueform Series waveform generators to generate an IQ signal.

 Jitter and Waveform Generation Technology

-There are a couple characteristics you should consider when choosing a waveform generator for IQ signals :
+You should consider the following characteristics when choosing a waveform generator for IQ signals:

-- Bandwidth - You want a generator with a flat analog waveform bandwidth and a flat frequency response. make sure your waveform generator has ample bandwidth.
+- Bandwidth - Choose a generator with a flat analog waveform bandwidth and a flat frequency response. make sure your waveform generator has ample bandwidth.

-- Signal integrity – The most important for IQ signal generation is consistency, high accuracy and stability of a signal.
+- Signal integrity – The most important attributes for IQ signal generation are consistency, high accuracy, and stability of the output signal.

 Creating and generating IQ baseband signals